FritzFlorian/hci-project/Readme.md

 # HCI Project

-Project for our course Human Comput Interaction.
+Project for our course Human Computer Interaction.

 # Mentions